Healthy People Wood County

 Wood County is part of treaty land that has been claimed historically by multiple tribes, including the Ho-Chunk, Ojibwe, and Menominee Nations.
 Much of the land was taken through federal government treaties.

-Most of the nation's cranberries come from Wisconsin, and Wood County boasts the most acres.
+Most of the nation's cranberries come from Wisconsin, & Wood County boasts the most acres.